 This may sound counterproductive coming from someone whose job it is to get people sharing.
 But if you’ve spent valuable time and energy getting your social pages up to their peak, then the last thing you want to do is start filling them with the wrong content or pushing them in front of the wrong people.

-That same study from LinkedIn (linked above) found that just 4% of B2B buyers and influencers had a favourable impression of a salesperson who reached out cold!
+That same study from LinkedIn (linked above) found that just 4% of B2B buyers and influencers had a favorable impression of a salesperson who reached out cold!
 However, 92% of buyers prefer to engage with people who they see to be thought-leaders and experts.
 So…

 A major exercise for all brands is building personas for market and user research.
 Now that you’re in the business of boosting your own personal brand, you should do the same.
 The good news is you’ve probably already got a pretty good idea of your buyers’ personas embedded in your mind, now get them down on paper and work your social selling strategy out around them.